The Muppets: 2010s–present: Renewed success; current projects

 In 2011, the Muppets were featured in an eponymous seventh film, The Muppets, intended to serve as a "creative reboot" for the characters.
 Walt Disney Pictures had been furthering development on a Muppets film since 2008, when it considered adapting an unused screenplay by Jerry Juhl.
 Directed by James Bobin, written by Jason Segel and Nicholas Stoller, and starring Segel, Amy Adams, Chris Cooper, and Rashida Jones, The Muppets was a critical and commercial success, becoming the highest-grossing puppet film of all time and winning the Academy Award for Best Original Song for Bret McKenzie's "Man or Muppet".
 During the film's publicity campaign, the Muppets appeared in promotional advertisements and marketing efforts by Disney and were also featured in a promotional video for Google+.
 In March 2012, the Muppets received a collective star on the Hollywood Walk of Fame.
 That year, the Muppets hosted a Just for Laughs comedy gala in Montreal.

 Following the release of The Muppets, Disney announced an eighth film in 2012, with Bobin and Stoller returning to direct and write, respectively.
 Muppets Most Wanted was released in 2014 and starred Ricky Gervais, Tina Fey, and Ty Burrell.
 The film received positive reviews but was a commercial disappointment at the box office.

-Disney Theatrical Productions announced in 2013 that a live show based on the Muppets was in active development and that a 15-minute show had been conducted by Thomas Schumacher to see how the technical components would work.
+Disney Theatrical Productions announced in 2013 that a live show based on the Muppets was in active development and that a 15-minute show had been conducted by Thomas Schumacher and directed by Alex Timbers to see how the technical components would work.
 Muppet Moments, an interstitial television series, premiered on Disney Jr. in April 2015.
 The short-form series features conversations between the Muppets and young children.